Hakeme Yazid Said: DPMM

 At the start of 2024, Hakeme helped the DPMM under-20 side become champions of the Brunei Under-20 Youth League, captaining the side in the final against IKLS-MB5 FC U20.
 In the 2024–25 Singapore Premier League season, Hakeme managed to appear in 22 games for DPMM, registering seven goals, including a brace against high–flying Geylang International on 24 August 2024.
 On 7 February 2025 against Balestier Khalsa, a Hakeme headed equaliser a minute from added time looked to have stopped a poor run by DPMM who had not gained a single point in the league in 2025 at that point, but Riku Fukashiro managed to win the match for the visitors with the last kick of the game.

 After the conclusion of his national service in October 2025, Hakeme made his Malaysia Super League bow on 25 October away against Johor Darul Ta'zim, and lasted an hour on the pitch in a 10–0 defeat.
+On 7 December, he scored a quick first-half brace in a 4–2 win over Immigration, opening his MSL account.
+He repeated his feat in the following month, scoring twice against PDRM in a 3–1 home victory.
+In the 2026 Malaysia Cup fixture against Kelantan RW on 25 January, Hakeme scored directly from a corner kick for DPMM's goal in a 1–1 draw.